 Columbus Blue Jackets: Todd Richards might replace Bob Boughner as a Blue Jackets assistant coach.
 Meanwhile, the Wild have received permission to interview Ken Hitchcock for their vacant head coaching position.
 Two teams, swappin' problems.

-might be considering Mike Keenan.
+Dallas Stars: Speaking of coaching changes, the Stars might be considering Mike Keenan.
 I think I speak for everyone when I say, "Hahahahahahahahahahahahahahaha yesssss do it, Dallas!"

 Detroit Red Wings: So long, Derek Meech, a person whose name Red Wings fans haven't thought of in years.